gazeddy/desoldering-gun/README.md

 30mm 5v cooling fan
 5 1k resistors
 470uF 35v elecotrolytic capacitor
-car tyre inflator pump (12v emergency inflatorkit type) modified to be vacuum pump
+car tyre inflator pump (12v emergency inflatorkit type taken from a scrap peugeot car) modified to be vacuum pump modifications depend on your particular pump but you need to remove valving from pump and add a pair of check valves
+2 aquarium check valves
+3d printed valve block